aditya-codebrunch/react-code-snippets/Inception/README.md

 ● What is diference between React and ReactDOM
     React js file is for core functionalities and ReactDOM is for DOM functionalities.

-● What is difference between react.development.js and react.production.js files via CDN?
+● What is difference between react.development.js and react production files via CDN?
-    production.js files are minimized and optimized.
+    production files are minimized and optimized.

 ● What is async and defer?
     Browser parsing your html page when encounters a script tag it has three scenarios